cisco2001/100-days-of-code/log.md

 **Today's Progress**: I attempted two challenges in codewars, I managed to solve one

 **Thoughts:** I think I have to improve in this area

+### Day 3: January 12, 2023

+**Today's Progress**: I learnt data structures in python, Arrays and Linked Lists

+**Thoughts:** This is just the first category of data structures, I have to learnt also non-linear data structures